#464: Seeing code flows and generating tests with Kolo Transcript

 22:53 I'm actually completely with you on that.

-22:55 The bang for the buck of integration tests are like great, like really, really useful.
+22:55 The bang for the buck of integration tests are like great.

-23:00 You can almost think of tests as having like two purposes, one being like, well,
+23:00 You can almost think of tests as having like two purposes.

-23:05 actually, I think this would be too simple an explanation.
+23:04 One being like, well, actually, I think this would be too simple in explanation.

-23:08 Let me let me not make grand claims about all the uses of tests.
+23:08 Let me not make grand claims about all the uses of tests.

-23:27 I think that's what most people are after with with tests.
+23:27 I think that's what most people are after with tests.

 23:32 And I think for that specific desired result, like integration tests are the way to go.

-23:37 And there's some cool writing about this from I wrote a little blog post about Colos
+23:37 And there's some cool writing about this from, I wrote a little blog post about Kolo's test generation abilities.

 23:55 Yeah, yeah, yeah.